 This week in ‘Three digital things’…

-The good news is, Facebook has loosened up their restrictions on running promotions and competitions.
-Previously businesses had to create an app which was costly (in development) and time consuming – really only the preserve of those with bigger budgets.
+The good news is, Facebook has loosened up its restrictions on running promotions and competitions.
+Previously businesses had to create an app which was costly (in development) and time-consuming – really only the preserve of those with bigger budgets.

 You can now run promotions where the entry mechanism can be simply ‘liking’ a post, commenting, or using private message.
-This opens promotions up to a wider number of businesses by lowering the cost barrier to entry.
-You can find out more here.
+This opens promotions up to a broader number of businesses by lowering the cost barrier to entry.
+You can find out more here (external link).

-Here’s an article from earlier this summer which explains the changing relationship between users, content and the ability to make money from both – or ‘monetising’ to use the jargon.
-The gist of it is that the increasingly unstructured nature of our social interactions online is making it harder for businesses and media owners to make money from their online activities, suggesting that the hashtag as a way of structuring content, is the new alternative to the more traditional algorithmic search techniques from Google et al. This piece raises some good questions but to say that the hashtag will solve all the ills is perhaps overly simplistic – who says Google won’t evolve its search further?
+Here’s an article (external link) from earlier this summer which explains the changing relationship between users, content and the ability to make money from both – or ‘monetising’ to use the jargon.
+The gist of it is that the increasingly unstructured nature of our social interactions online is making it harder for businesses and media owners to make money from their online activities.
+This suggests that the hashtag as a way of structuring content is the new alternative to the more traditional algorithmic search techniques.
+This piece raises some good questions but to say that the hashtag will solve all the ills is perhaps overly simplistic – who says Google won’t evolve its search further?

-Social media is still in its infancy (relative to other media) and its effects on human behaviour have not yet been thoroughly researched.
-But here’s a piece of research which attempts to measure the effect of Facebook use on your wellbeing.
-While it states that the social media networking site ‘provides an invaluable resource…by allowing people to instantly connect’ this could actually undermine wellbeing for young adults, concluding, ‘the more they used Facebook over two-weeks, the more their life satisfaction levels declined over time’.
+Social media is still in its infancy (relative to other media), and its effects on human behaviour have not yet been thoroughly researched.
+But here’s a piece of research (external link) which attempts to measure the impact of Facebook use on your wellbeing.
+While it states that the social media networking site ‘provides an invaluable resource…by allowing people to instantly connect’ this could undermine wellbeing for young adults, concluding, ‘the more they used Facebook over two-weeks, the more their life satisfaction levels declined over time’.
 Everything in moderation perhaps!